DrosophilaGenomeEvolution/TrEMOLO/tests/regression/README.md

 `TSD_FLANK_ELIGIBILITY.tsv` report must contain the expected 18 accepted and 8 rejected candidates with explicit reasons.

+The migrated OUTSIDER frequency chain is checked byte for byte from `TE_SIZE.tsv` and its combined 69-candidate table through `COUNT_READS.txt`, `FREQUENCY_TE_INS.tsv`, and `FREQUENCY_TE_INS_PRECISE.tsv`.
+Semantic checks also pin the 34 legacy frequency calls (29 INS and 5 DEL), including the 25 merged calls and 9 compatibility-only extras.
+Known scientific limitations of that compatibility result are documented in `docs/decisions/0004-outsider-frequency-compatibility.md`.

 ## Current oracle status

 Both pipelines completed in this reference run: 377 calls are labelled INSIDER